astronomer/docs/learn/airflow-isolated-environments.md

 - An existing virtual environment with the [`@task.external_python` decorator / ExternalPythonOperator (EPO)].
 - A dedicated Kubernetes pod with the [`@task.kubernetes` decorator / KubernetesPodOperator (KPO)].

-Additionally, you can run most traditional operators inside a dedicated Kubernetes pod with the [IsolatedOperator] and use [virtual branching operators]() to execute conditional task logic inside a virtual environment.
+Additionally, you can run most traditional operators inside a dedicated Kubernetes pod with the [IsolatedOperator] and use [virtual branching operators] to execute conditional task logic inside a virtual environment.

 In this guide you'll learn how to:

 - Use the `@task.virtualenv` decorator / PythonVirtualEnvOperator.
 - Use the `@task.external_python` decorator / ExternalPythonOperator.
 - Use the `@task.kubernetes` decorator / KubernetesPodOperator for basic use cases.
 For a more in-depth explanation of the KubernetesPodOperator, see [Use the KubernetesPodOperator](kubepod-operator.md).
-- Execute conditional task logic in a virtual environment with [virtual branching operators]().
+- Execute conditional task logic in a virtual environment with [virtual branching operators].

 :::tip Other ways to learn